Discovery Phase Projects

 In a Discovery phase we work with a local area to determine whether the conditions are in place whereby our programmes could be effective.
 The outcome of a Discovery phase is to provide both the local area and Right to Succeed with the information to decide that the conditions have been met and so whether a programme such as ours could be successfully delivered.

-Any Discovery project would look to ensure the conditions required to succeed are in place in that area before any delivery project starts.
-Our conditions are based on the evidence from reviews of collective impact approaches internationally, which we then reviewed against our learning from the Blackpool pilot:
+Any Discovery project looks to ensure the conditions required to succeed are in place before any delivery project starts.
+Our conditions are based on evidence from reviews of collective impact approaches internationally, which we have reviewed against our learning our own work in the UK over the past five years: